4GeeksAcademy/react-tutorial-exercises/exercises/03.1-your-first-component/README.md

 # `03.1` Your first functional component

-When you create functions that return HTML, JSX will let you treat them as **"Components"**, basically they will become your own custom HTML tags.
+When you create functions that return HTML, JSX will let you treat them as **`Components`**, basically they will become your own custom HTML tags.

 ## Creating our first functional Component